CUMBIA FOR KIDS AND CUMBIA FOR ALL Founders, artistic and musical directors: Pablo Mayor, Anna Povich de Mayor

 (slide cursor to right to view a recent Cumbia for Kids show at the 92Y in Manhattan)

-Cumbia for Kids, the educational program of the more than fifteen-year old musical establishment Folklore Urbano NYC, showcases the rich musical and dance traditions of Colombia, led by musicians Pablo Mayor and Anna Povich de Mayor, with dancer and choreographer Daniel Fetecua (former member of the Limon dance company).
+Cumbia for Kids, the educational program of the more than fifteen-year old musical establishment Folklore Urbano NYC, showcases the rich musical and dance traditions of Colombia, led by musicians Pablo Mayor and Anna Povich de Mayor, with dancer and choreographer Daniel Fetecua (former lead dancer with Limon dance company, lead teaching artist Limon4Kids).
 Cumbia for Kids (and Cumbia for ALL) takes its audiences on a journey through a diverse country whose rhythms range from the soulful African “currulao” found in the jungles of the Pacific coast, to the frenetic “joropo” from the Eastern Plains region bordering Venezuela, to the charming “bambuco fiestero” found in the region where coffee grows high up in the Andes mountains.
 The group’s high energy show gets audiences clapping, singing along, and stomping their feet from start to finish, while celebrating cultural diversity.
 Cumbia for Kids/All share the joyful traditions of Colombia presented with the impeccable artistry of a world-renowned group of NYC artists including members of Pablo Mayor’s renowned Folklore Urbano Orchestra and Daniel Fetecua’s Pajarillo Pinta’o Dance Company.

 -Directors Pablo Mayor and Anna Povich de Mayor, Co-artistic director Daniel Fetecua

-***budget and space permitting, group can be expanded to up to 12 musicians and full dance company
+***budget and space permitting, group can be expanded to 8 musicians + 2 dancers

 Performances of Cumbia for Kids are engaging, exciting, and still so much more.
 To see an ensemble of this caliber, with each member an exceptional artist in their own rite, led by the incredible artistic visions of Composer, Pianist and Educator Pablo Mayor, flutist Anna Povich de Mayor, and dancer Daniel Fetecua, is itself an amazing musical and artistic experience.
 But what sets this group apart is their clear and truly heartfelt work to use every bit of their artistry to connect with and inspire their young audiences, and bring their passion and love for the music and dance of Colombia to a new generation of young music lovers.
 The joy these artists share with every child and every audience member in every performance is an incredible gift, and makes everyone in the room feel as if they too have been a part of the show.